iisuStudio/yahoo-auction/README.md

 php >= 5.4
 ```

-Be sure you have instaled the next packeges
+Be sure you have installed the next packages
 ```
 php-curl
 php-mbstring